Welcome

 Please note that incomplete applications cannot be processed.
 The Embassy of the Federal Republic of Germany in Yaoundé and the BfAA reserve the right to request further documents in individual cases and to have the authenticity of the documents submitted checked.
 Documents submitted prior to the application cannot be assigned to a later visa application.

-The visa should be applied for in good time before the planned departure.
+The visa should be applied for with sufficient time before the planned departure.
 The processing time for complete application documents is currently around three months.
 Processing may be delayed due to incomplete application documents or irregular processing measures.
 There is no entitlement to the issue of a visa within the specified processing time.
 The Embassy of the Federal Republic of Germany in Yaoundé accepts no liability for any delays in travelling in the event of irregular processing times.

 After receiving your passport and visa, we ask you to immediately check that all the information on your visa label is correct.
 If you have any questions, please contact us immediately.